-Table 12-21 Parking Facility Priorities by Parking User Type
+Table 12-1 Parking Facility Priorities by Parking User Type

-Parking Facility Type Parking Facility Type Transp Parking User Types On-Street Parking Off-Street Public Parking Off-Street Private Parking Demand Management Tools Visitor/Customer/ Client Priority 2-hr and 4-hr parking Allowed Subject to land and funding availability Allowed On-site parking controlled by property owner TransitBike parkingPedestrian access and amenities Downtown Employees When not needed for adjacent retail/ restaurant By permit only Subject to 85% rule Priority • Subject to land and funding availability • Priority to occupants of buildings existing in 2007 • Locations may shift over time as downtown develops • Subject to 85% rule On-site parking controlled by property owner Shared parking arrangements encouraged Private paid parking lots are allowed New office/ commercial development required to supply 0-2.5 stalls spaces/1,000 sf 10 Transit passes Bike parking Encourage carpooling Flexible parking permit options Downtown Residents Limited • After hours only Limited • After hours only Allowed On-site parking controlled by property owner Shared parking arrangements encouraged Private paid parking lots are allowed New residential development required to supply parking Transit passes Bike parking Flexcar Carsharing More services in downtown, requiring fewer trips to destinations outside downtown Park-and-Ride (to Portland) Not Allowed Restricted in the core downtown area Conditionally allowed in a parking structure Must support downtown activity over the long term Allowed On-site parking controlled by property owner Milwaukie Southgate park- and-ride (opened 2010) 11 to open 2008 Existing park and- ride on-Lake Rd park-and-ride (existing) Improve E-W bus connections to downtown Milwaukie
+- Transportation Parking User Types On-Street Parking Off-Street Public Parking Off-Street Private Parking Demand Management Tools Visitor/Customer/ Client Priority 2-hr and 4-hr parking Allowed Subject to land and funding availability Allowed On-site parking controlled by property owner TransitBike parkingPedestrian access and amenities Downtown Employees Limited • When not needed for adjacent retail/ restaurant • By permit only • Subject to 85% rule Priority Subject to land and funding availability Priority to occupants of buildings existing in 2007 Locations may shift over time as downtown develops Subject to 85% rule On-site parking controlled by property owner Shared parking arrangements encouraged Private paid parking lots are allowed New office/ commercial development required to supply 0-2.5 spaces/1,000 sf 9 Transit passes Bike parking Encourage carpooling Flexible parking permit options Downtown Residents • After hours only • After hours only On-site parking controlled by property owner Shared parking arrangements encouraged Private paid parking lots are allowed New residential development required to supply parking Transit passes Bike parking Car-sharing More services in downtown, requiring fewer trips to destinations outside downtown Park-and-Ride (to Portland) Not Allowed Restricted in the core downtown area Conditionally allowed in a parking structure Must support downtown activity over the long term On-site parking controlled by property owner Southgate park-and-ride (opened 2010)10 Lake Rd park-and-ride (existing) Improve E-W bus connections to downtown Milwaukie

-Downtown parking required for new development will be analyzed and potentially revised during the 2013-14 "Moving Forward Milwaukie" project.
+9 Downtown parking required for new development will be analyzed and potentially revised during the 2013-14 "Moving Forward Milwaukie" project.

-The future of the Southgate park-and-ride is unclear once the PMLR opens in 2015.
-The City prefers that the Southgate site transition into operation as a parking lot for local employees.
+10 The future of the Southgate park-and-ride is unclear once the PMLR opens in 2015.
+The City prefers that the

+Southgate site transition into operation as a parking lot for local employees.